Explain why the color of LEDs can influence our sleep?

 In detail, for those interested!

-Effects of light on sleep
+Influence of blue light on melatonin production

-Impact of LEDs on the circadian rhythm
+Impact of colored LEDs on our internal biological clock

 Did you know?